 Who may submit items to the repository?

-Submissions to this repository may be made by individual nurses1 and/or nursing students.1 Membership in STTI is not a requirement for submission.
+Submissions to this repository may be made by individual nurses1 and/or nursing students.1 Membership in Sigma is not a requirement for submission.
 Although the primary author must be a nurse (nursing student), co-author(s) may work outside of the field of nursing.

 Nursing organizations may submit groups of abstracts from their nursing research conferences, with prior approval of the presenters, and upon prior arrangement with the Henderson Repository.